nonblocking/mashroom/packages/test/README.md

  * Test Server 5: Demonstrates a public website with a reverse proxy, virtual host mapping and a CDN
  * Test Server 6: Server to test Kubernetes integration
  * Test Server 7: Server that runs with ts-node and all config files are in TypeScript
+ * Test Server 8: Uses Redis as external messaging broker and MongoDB as session store